ror-community/ror-site/content/supporters/_index.md

 +++
-title = "Community"
+title = "Supporters"
 draft = false
-date = "2019-06-20"
+date = "2019-10-03"
 banner = "/img/banners/ROR_Banner-pink.jpg"
 style = "card-plain"
 +++

 ROR is a collaborative effort driven by multiple organizations and individuals.
 The community-based aspect of ROR sets it apart from similar efforts in this space.
 Wide adoption and support across the scholarly research community is central to ROR's growth, sustainability, and success.

-## Steering organizations

-Steering organizations are responsible for strategic decision-making about governance, sustainability, and overall project direction.
-Steering organizations have also provided key resources for the startup phase of the project.

-The steering organizations and representatives are:

--   [California Digital Library](https://www.cdlib.org) (represented by John Chodacki)
--   [Crossref](https://www.crossref.org) (represented by Ed Pentz)
--   [DataCite](https://www.datacite.org) (represented by Patricia Cruse)
--   [Digital Science](https://wwww.digital-science.com) (represented by Daniel Hook)
+The support is balanced between Community Advisory Group and Supporters who have .
+Also take a look at the [steering organizations and project teams](/about) who are driving ROR forward.

+## ROR Community Advisory Group
-## ROR project team
+## ROR supporters

-The ROR project team involves members of all four steering organizations.
-Project team members work on technical implementation, outreach and communications, and product development and management.

-The project lead and main point of contact is [Maria Gould](mailto:info@ror.org), product manager at California Digital Library.
-Project coordination involves two main groups:

-### Outreach, communication, and adoption

--   Helena Cousijn, DataCite
--   Ginny Hendricks, Crossref
--   Rachael Lammey, Crossref
--   Suze Kundu, Digital Science

-### Technical & product development

--   Geoffrey Bilder, Crossref
--   Esha Datta, Crossref
--   Dominka Tkaczyk, Crossref
--   Martin Fenner, DataCite
--   Robin Dasler, DataCite
--   Brian Kirkegaard Lunn, Digital Science
--   Simon Porter, Digital Science

 ## ROR Community Advisory Group